 In a few months, follow up with your credit card issuer and come prepared with the most recent copy of your credit report and your credit score.
 If your score has improved, your issuer might be willing to work with you and offer a more favorable APR.

 Editorial Disclosure: The information in this article has not been reviewed or approved by any advertiser.
+All opinions belong solely to Yahoo Finance and are not those of any other entity.
 The details on financial products, including card rates and fees, are accurate as of the publish date.
 All products or services are presented without warranty.
 Check the bank’s website for the most current information.
 This site doesn't include all currently available offers.
+Credit score alone does not guarantee or imply approval for any financial product.